fyne-io/tour.fyne.io/basics/canvas.md

 shown with the text and circle examples.

-As well as changing the content shown using `Canvas.SetContent()` it is possible to change the content that is shown.
+As well as changing the content shown using `Canvas.SetContent()` it is possible to refresh the content that is shown.
 If, for example, you change the colour of a rectangle you can request a refresh of this existing component using `canvas.Refresh(rect)`.